 You determine how you want to use the money in your HRA.
-You can use it as you incur eligible healthcare expenses or save up and use it in the future.
+You can use it as you incur eligible health care expenses or save up and use the funds for future health care expenses

-An HRA may only be used to pay for eligible healthcare expenses as defined by the Plan (see page 8).
+An HRA may only be used to pay for eligible health care expenses as defined by the Plan (see page 8).
 However, a wide range of eligible expenses are covered, such as:

-- Payments for coverage, including self-payment contributions to continue coverage when you are not working enough hours, COBRA Continuation Coverage self-payments, retiree self-payments, even premiums your spouse pays for other coverage. - Out-of-pocket Plan costs, such as deductibles, copayments, and coinsurance. - Healthcare expenses not covered, or only partially covered, under the Plan, such as LASIK surgery, contact lenses, prescription smoking cessation products, prescription drugs, and expenses that exceed benefit maximums.
+- Payments for coverage, including self-payment contributions to continue coverage when you are not working enough hours, COBRA Continuation Coverage self-payments, retiree self-payments, even premiums your spouse pays for other coverage. - Out-of-pocket Plan costs, such as deductibles, copayments, and coinsurance. - Health care expenses not covered, or only partially covered, under the Plan, such as LASIK surgery, contact lenses, prescription smoking cessation products, prescription drugs, and expenses that exceed benefit maximums.